Updated February 2026

 We use industry-standard SEO tools: PageSpeed Insights and Lighthouse for performance, Screaming Frog for technical crawls, Hotjar or Microsoft Clarity for behaviour analysis, GA4 for traffic and conversion data, and Google Search Console for search performance.

 The deliverable is a structured report with clear issues, impact assessment, and prioritised recommendations.
-Not a 100-page document that gathers dust a practical action plan.
+Not a 100-page document that gathers dust, but a practical action plan.

 One common finding: 40% of a client’s traffic landed on blog templates that took 6+ seconds to load.
-Fixing image optimisation and removing unnecessary JavaScript cut load time to under 2.5 seconds, reducing bounce rate by 25%.
+Optimising images and removing unnecessary JavaScript cut load time to under 2.5 seconds, reducing bounce rate by 25%.

 Keyword and intent research